 The Ruth Davis Design Gallery is an exhibition space focused on the processes and results of design.
-Exhibitions include national, international makers, and design students at UW–Madison.
+Exhibitions include local, national, and international makers, and design students at UW–Madison.
 Visiting the gallery is free and open to the public.

 The majority of exhibitions at the Ruth Davis Design Gallery are organized by Center for Design and Material Culture staff, campus faculty, and guest curators who collaborate with a variety of campus departments and organizations.